Other commentary from the latest public sector finances data can be found on the following pages:

 Interest payments on debt by central government

-Interest payments on central government debt were £1.8 billion in January 2021, £2.1 billion less than in January 2020.
+Interest payments on central government debt were £2.9 billion in December 2020, £0.1 billion more than in December 2019.
 Changes in debt interest are largely a result of movements in the Retail Prices Index to which index-linked bonds are pegged.

 Central government expenditure on goods and services